 Related article: How to Build Healthier Eating Habits during Drug Addiction Recovery

 Why not spend some time trying out new recipes in the kitchen using these ingredients?
-You can even do some meal-preparations if you plan on going on long trips.
+You can even do some meal preparations if you plan on going on long trips.

 In addition to a healthy diet, exercising or performing an old favourite sport can replace the effects of the drugs through the help of endorphins’ natural “high”.
 Endorphins are natural pain relievers wired in our bodies in response to pain and stress.

 These hormones are also released whenever we eat, exercise, and yes, even during sex.
-Engaging in physical activities release endorphins to trigger a positive feeling.
+Engaging in physical activities releases endorphins to trigger a positive feeling.
 Athletes and fitness enthusiasts generally refer to this term as the “runner’s high”.

 In this state, these hormones are released in response to the brain’s neurotransmitters.
 The neuron receptors bind with endorphins to fully activate the hormone’s natural pain and stress-relieving capabilities without the added risk of addiction or dependence.